-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The cluster has very good access to the arterial road network at Moorhouse Avenue, Blenheim Road, Waltham Road, Fitzgerald Avenue and Ferry Road.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The cluster has very good access to the arterial road network at Moorhouse Avenue, Blenheim Road, Waltham Road, Fitzgerald Avenue and Ferry Road.
 Parts of the cluster adjoin the rail corridor.
 The cluster has good access to the port and airport via that arterial road and rail networks.
 16 Land Assembly The cluster is generally developed but there are a number of opportunities for infill developments.
 A range of site sizes could be achieved, although generally vacant lot sizes in this cluster are smaller than other industrial clusters.
 The average vacant site is 618m 2 and the largest vacant site is approximately 7000m 2 .
-12 Land Remediation Requirements Some vacant sites are HAIL sites because of past uses including railyards, asbestos manufacture or disposal, coal or coke yards, gasworks, metal treatment, scrapyards, service stations, engineering workshops and motor vehicle repair.
+4 12 Land Remediation Requirements Some vacant sites are HAIL sites because of past uses including railyards, asbestos manufacture or disposal, coal or coke yards, gasworks, metal treatment, scrapyards, service stations, engineering workshops and motor vehicle repair.
 While some sites have been remediated, further investigations may be required for developments on other sites.
 2 4 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints geoteoninou investigations of some sites noted moderate 6 Planning Constraints hing Constraints The planning framework generally anticipates and provides for industrial activities (other than heavy industrial activities) in the Industrial General Zone.
+4 8 Natural Hazards Constraints The whole of the cluster is in a LMA.
+Consent notices on some sites require specific foundation design.
+Post-earthquake geotechnical investigations of some sites noted moderate liquefaction damage.
+Parts of the cluster are in a FMA, particularly on the eastern side.
+2 6 Planning Constraints The planning framework generally anticipates and provides for industrial activities (other than heavy industrial activities) in the Industrial General Zone.
 The Commercial Mixed Use Zone provides for a range of industrial activities and recognises existing retail and office activities while seeking to avoid their expansion or proliferation.
 9 Other Development Constraints There are heritage buildings and settings at 14 Wise Street (Former Wood Brothers Flour Mill and Setting) and 65 Durham Street South (Blackheath Place).
 Developments on vacant land adjoining these sites may need to consider impacts on the heritage setting.
-4 8 TOTAL WEIGHT ED SCORE 63
+4 8 TOTAL WEIGHT